bastikusch/MyGit/README.md

 #### Data:
 This tab plots the examplary trajectories of real bird data.
 The functions are implemented, the data is not available yet, though.
+Already included however is an exporting menu, marked by the button with the three dots.
+It allows to save map + calculated trajectories as a pdf,png, etc.

 #### Environment: